Spotsylvania High School: Advanced Placement Program and International Baccalaureate Programme

 The International Baccalaureate (IB) Programme's Diploma Program was recently added to SHS in 2016, with the Class of 2018 seeing its first graduates.
 As of 2021, the coordinator for the program is Ms. Catherine LaRocco.
-The International Baccalaureate® (IB) offers a continuum of international education.
-The programmes encourage both personal and academic achievement, challenging students to excel in their studies and in their personal development.
-The programme aims to develop students who have excellent breadth and depth of knowledge – students who flourish physically, intellectually, emotionally and ethically.

 Athletics

 In 2021, Moses Wilson secured his 100th victory on the last individual state finals match for the 126 lbs Virginia State championship match.
 Where he secured a major decision against his opponent.
-This making Moses the 1st individual wrestling state championship in Spotsylvania history in 30 years.
+This made Moses the 1st individual wrestling state championship in Spotsylvania history in 30 years.

 Spotsylvania High school has won 4 State championships since their existence.
-The most recent State Championship is the 13-8 win in extra innings against Abingdon High school on June, 9th, 2018.
+The first baseball State Championship is the 13–8 win in extra innings against Abingdon High School on June 9, 2018.